Mitsubishi Lancer (A70): Celeste

 In February 1975, the Lancer was complemented by a hatchback coupé called the Mitsubishi Lancer Celeste (A70-series).
 It succeeded the Galant FTO, which never did very well in the marketplace due to confusion with the Galant GTO and carrying too high a price.
 It was also called the Mitsubishi Celeste or Colt Celeste in some markets; and sold as the Chrysler Lancer Hatchback in Australia, the Dodge Lancer Celeste in El Salvador, the Plymouth Arrow in the United States, and the Dodge Arrow in Canada.
 Sitting on the same 2,340 mm wheelbase as the Lancer, length was up to 4,115 mm.

-The Celeste was originally available with 1.4- and 1.6-litre options, a bigger 2.0-litre model was added later.
-The 1979–80 Plymouth Fire Arrow came with an even larger (2,555 cc) four-cylinder, but strangled by American emissions regulations it only offered 105 hp, no more than the Japanese market 2000 GT.
+The Celeste was originally available with 1.4- and 1.6-litre options, a bigger 2.0-litre model was added later (1975 for export markets, but only as of 1979 for the Japanese domestic market).
+The 1979–80 Plymouth Fire Arrow came with an even larger (2,555 cc) four-cylinder, but strangled by American emissions regulations it only offered 105 hp, no more than the two-litre engine had in markets outside of North America.
 Along with receiving a light facelift in July 1977, including new taillights and the cleaner (but lower powered) MCA-Jet engines, new model codes (A140-series) were introduced.

 There was another facelift in April 1978; square headlights and bigger, less integrated bumpers heralded the coming eighties.
 Named accordingly, a top-of-the-line GT System 80 version had appeared in November 1977, including every possible extra and special black and gold paintwork.
-This was trumped by the 105 PS 2000 GT introduced in June 1979, with a version of the 2-litre Astron engine already used in export since October 1975.
+This was trumped by the 105 PS 2000 GT introduced in June 1979, with a version of the 2-litre Astron engine which had already used in export since October 1975.
+In early years, this engine produced a claimed 115 PS in export trim.
+In period testing, however, power was measured at 60 PS at the wheels.
 Production of the Lancer Celeste ended in July 1981 and it was replaced by the front-wheel drive Cordia in early 1982.